≥ 92% of participants will know how to assess and care for their own mental health as nurses.

 Both men and women, adolescents to seasoned professionals in all career fields, can suffer from imposter syndrome.
 Typically, it is caused or exacerbated when a professional moves from a role in which they were highly experienced and felt confident to a new position (Pate, 2023).
 Change can be challenging for everyone, and sometimes, change can trigger feelings of self-doubt and discomfort that can morph into imposter syndrome.

-Who is the most at risk?
+Who is at the most risk?
 These individuals can include (Pate, 2023):

 What exactly does imposter syndrome look like?
 Well, nurses who feel they might not be good enough for the job they have often try to overcompensate, sometimes without even knowing, by taking a deep dive into their new role, spending lots of time studying, showing up to work early to read everything there is about their patients, getting to know their management and doing everything they can to look good, offering to take extra shifts, and even taking on more challenging patients.
 To them, if they keep putting themselves in these situations, maybe they will eventually feel more skilled and more deserving of the role they serve.
-In other cases, such as a new nurse manager or someone in upper leadership, they might work extra hours, stay late most days, try to multitask to get more done each day, and attempt to continuously impress their superior to feel more validated in the position they inhabit.
+In other cases, such as a new nurse manager or someone in upper leadership, they might work extra hours, stay late most days, try to multitask to get more done each day, and attempt to continuously impress their superior to feel more validated in their position.

 These might sound like relatively positive things, but they are not sustainable long-term.
 Behaving like this will ultimately lead to burnout or other mental health issues like anxiety or depression.
 It is already stressful to believe that you are undeserving of what you have and have somehow not earned the right to be where you are in your career.

 The nursing shortage has achieved crisis levels, with 81.3% of hospitals in the United States reporting nurse position vacancy rates higher than 10% (Relias, 2022).
 The nursing shortage impacts all areas where nurses are employed and all levels within healthcare institutions.
-The American Nurses Association (ANA) drafted a letter in September 2021 to urge the U.S. Department of Health and Human Services (HHS) to declare the current shortage a national crisis.
+The ANA drafted a letter in September 2021 to urge the U.S. Department of Health and Human Services (HHS) to declare the current shortage a national crisis.
 Significant changes must be made to mitigate this deficiency.
 Without adequate action, the nursing shortage will have a substantial impact on the future of healthcare.

 Although over twenty years ago, the factors contributing to the current nursing shortage crisis are similar.
 While the number of new graduate nurses entering the workforce over the past decade has been climbing, these numbers cannot keep up with the loss of nurses (Buerhaus, 2021).
 The COVID-19 pandemic caused many reasons for perpetuating the pre-existing nursing shortage.
-With the surge of critical care-requiring patients came the need for emergency training of nurses to work in intensive care units (ICUs), floating of nurses to areas outside of their specialty, sometimes with little to no training, mandatory or forced retirement of experienced nurses who were high costs for hospital systems to employ, and nurses falling ill with COVID-19 due to community and workplace exposure.
+With the surge of critical care-requiring patients came the need for emergency training of nurses to work in ICUs, floating of nurses to areas outside of their specialty, sometimes with little to no training, mandatory or forced retirement of experienced nurses who were high costs for hospital systems to employ, and nurses falling ill with COVID-19 due to community and workplace exposure.
 After such a sustained period in disaster mode, nurses were experiencing heightened mental health problems and extreme burnout, and many have chosen to leave the bedside or the profession altogether.
 From a study of more than 5,000 nurses surveyed during the pandemic, 11% indicated they intended to leave their nursing position (Raso et al., 2021).
 To replace and bolster the existing nursing workforce, most major hospital systems have been recruiting travel nurses to fill in the gaps.
-While this action was justified, this temporary staff was offered substantial bonuses and significantly higher pay than the established staff nurses.
-That, in turn, has contributed to more full and part-time staff leaving their long-term nursing positions to pursue temporary assignments to secure higher pay for themselves or leave the profession altogether.
+While this action was justified, this temporary staff were offered substantial bonuses and significantly higher pay than the established staff nurses.
+That, in turn, has contributed to more full- and part-time staff leaving their long-term nursing positions to pursue temporary assignments to secure higher pay for themselves or leave the profession altogether.
 This has only further contributed to the nursing shortage crisis.

 Without enough nurses to care for patients, what does the future of nursing look like?
-In 2029, the entire Baby Boomer generation will be within retirement age (Haddad et al., 2022).
-As a result, the United States will experience a 73% increase in Americans over 65 (Haddad et al., 2022).
+In 2029, the entire Baby Boomer generation will be within retirement age (Haddad et al., 2023).
+As a result, the United States will experience a 73% increase in Americans over 65 (Haddad et al., 2023).
 Patients admitted to inpatient hospital settings are older, sicker, and require more services than ever before.
 Who will take care of them if there is not adequate staff?
 The truth is that the United States is in a difficult place.
 The good news, however, is that much can be done to mitigate this nursing shortage crisis.

+All units, floors, and positions within nursing have their pros and cons as well!
+Some nurses prefer to be constantly on the go, while others do not like that vibe as much.
+Some of us want to work with adults, while others are genuinely energized by working with children and babies!
+We all have our units and specialties of choice, which is a beautiful thing!
 The truth is that every specialty area in which nurses work has its challenges, challenges that will be subjective and dependent on the individual nurse.
-Some of us are passionate about pediatrics, while others have difficulty seeing children in pain.
-Some of us have a love for oncology, while others struggle to care for children and adults with cancer.
-Some of us receive great satisfaction from serving as correctional forensic nurses.
-In contrast, others might feel they are not strong enough to work with individuals in prisons or detention centers.
 Although we have a choice in where we work, nurses generally continue to prefer specific environments.
 Keep in mind that the unit we choose to work in does have an impact on our quality of life and overall mental well-being.
 It is, therefore, essential to check in with yourself regularly to ensure you are caring for your body and mind well, debriefing and talking about situations that are affecting you (and others) more than usual, and sleeping and eating healthily.
 If, at any point, you feel as if your unit is no longer for you, maybe there is another unit of the same specialty that could serve you better, maybe within another organization.
 Or maybe looking at another type of unit or subspecialty.
 We are all needed somewhere.
 You can be a nurse in so many areas you might never even have thought about!
-We will talk about that more in a bit.

 What are some warning signs and symptoms to watch out for?
 An excellent mnemonic to help you remember the signs and symptoms for a thorough suicide assessment is “IS PATH WARM” (Juhnke et al., 2007):